baetyl/baetyl/CONTRIBUTING.md

 # Contributing

-Welcome to OpenEdge of Baidu Open Source Project.
-To contribute to OpenEdge, please follow the process below.
+Welcome to Baetyl of Baidu Open Source Project.
+To contribute to Baetyl, please follow the process below.

 We sincerely appreciate your contribution.
 This document explains our workflow and work style.

 ## Workflow

-OpenEdge use this [Git branching model](https://nvie.com/posts/a-successful-git-branching-model/).
+Baetyl use this [Git branching model](https://nvie.com/posts/a-successful-git-branching-model/).
 The following steps guide usual contributions.

 1. Fork